 - Move them around to find which way they fit best.

-- Lean the mini stick on one side of the roof into the cradle on the top of the sidewall.
+- Lean the mini stick at about a 45-degree angle on one side of the roof into the cradle on the top of the sidewall.

 - Find the way that it sits the best and glue it there.
-(We used a glue gun with glue sticks to attach the roof, so it would hold fast, but you can also use wood glue, a glue pen, or glue dots.)
+(We used hot glue to attach the roof so it would hold fast, but you can also use wood glue, a glue pen, or glue dots.)
 Repeat on the other side.
 (See the top two pictures in the photo collage below.)

 - Attach craft stick crossbars from one side of the back wall to the opposite roof in whatever way works.

-- Use the popsicle stick crossbars and glue to help support and move the roof correctly into place.
+- Use the popsicle stick crossbars and glue to help support and move the roof into place as best you can.

 Related: Ultimate Eco-Friendly Gift Guide for Kids